 Matlock Bath, a mile south of Matlock itself, became a popular tourist destination in the 19th century as travellers took to the warm spring waters discovered there.
 It remains an attractive village on one side of the River Derwent.
 A cable car links the riverside area to the popular Heights of Abraham, a theme park on top of Masson Hill where you can explore caverns and former lead mines and take in the breath-taking views over Derbyshire.
 There’s Gulliver’s Kingdom to visit too, and the Peak District Mining Museum.
 Inns and B&Bs in Matlock Bath and the surrounding villages make an ideal base from which to explore the nearby Peak District National Park.

-26 hotels in or near to Matlock Bath, Derbyshire
+26 properties in or near to Matlock Bath, Derbyshire

 A 17th Century Coaching Inn, situated on the A619, a main artery through the popular market town of Bakewell.
 It is close to The Old Original Bakewell Pudding Shop, opposite the award winning Bath Gardens, and in the centre of a well-established tourist haven with local markets every Monday.